-- Add one gallon of heavily iced water to the pot to begin cooling down the brine mixture.
+- Add one gallon of heavily iced water to the pot to begin cooling everything down.

-- Transfer the brine to the refrigerator until it has reached a safe temperature of no more than 40°.
+- Transfer the pot to the refrigerator until it has reached a safe temperature of no more than 40°.

 - Select a container that can accommodate your turkey and pour the brine over top until the entire turkey is entirely submerged.